alexjh/scf-wiki/How-to-Install-SCF.md

        kubectl create -f -
    }
    ```
-   Note, while the class created here comes with the distribution it should only be used
-   with the vagrant setup.
-It is of type `hostpath`, a toy option which is usually not
-   supported by a kube setup.

-   We make use of it only because the example done here is based on the vagrant setup.

 * Save all choices to environment variables.
   These are used in the coming commands.